paulsonkoly/nn/README.md

 # Nn

-Implementing neural networks, to recognize the MINST data set following the online book from http://neuralnetworksanddeeplearning.com.
+Implementing neural networks, to recognize the MNIST data set following the online book from http://neuralnetworksanddeeplearning.com.

 ## Installation